-Electrical fires are a silent yet deadly threat that many homeowners overlook until it’s too late.
-In New South Wales alone, electrical faults and appliances are responsible for a staggering 40% of house fires each year, equating to up to 1,800 incidents annually.
+Electrical fires are a silent yet deadly threat many homeowners overlook until it’s too late.
+In New South Wales alone, electrical faults and appliances are responsible for a staggering 40% of house fires yearly, equating to up to 1,800 incidents annually.

 These fires often stem from hidden dangers—faulty wiring, overloaded circuits, or aging electrical systems—that lie dormant until they ignite a potentially devastating blaze.
 The hidden nature of these risks makes them particularly dangerous, as they can go unnoticed until they cause significant damage or, worse, endanger lives.